 - Accessibility: If the tree is easily accessible the cost will be different than if the tree is pinched between multiple buildings and overhanging a glass house.
 The removal is much more difficult and complex in the latter example, leading to more time and labor hours needed to complete the job.

 The height of the tree.
 In general, the taller the tree the more costly it is to remove it.

 - Emergency tree removal may cost more due to the danger involved and urgent response time of the job.

 Time of Removal: The best time to remove a tree is in their dormant season, which is February or March.
 Removing trees in the winter when tree service companies are less busy, may impact the price.

 - Equipment needed: The tree removal will be cheaper if standard equipment can be used.
 But, if the location and accessibility of the tree prevents the use of efficient tree removal equipment, the job will take longer leading to a higher cost.

 The Cost of Taking a Tree off of Your Property

 Some companies include taking away the tree in their estimate.
-Other companies make you pay an extra fee to have the wood removed (around $50 to $75).
+Other companies make you pay an extra fee to have the wood removed.
 Look for this when you get an estimate.

 Watch out for Low Prices